sobolevn/sobolevn.github.io/_posts/2019-02-09-python-exceptions-considered-an-antipattern.md

 1. "Exceptions are hard to notice".
 Now, they are wrapped with a typed `Result` container, which makes them crystal clear.
 2. "Restoring normal behavior in-place is impossible".
 We now can safely delegate the restoration process to the caller.
 We provide `.fix()` and `.rescue()` methods for this specific use-case.
 3. "Execution flow is unclear".
 Now it is the same as a regular business flow.
 From top to bottom.
 4. "Exceptions are not exceptional".
 And we know it!
-We expect things to go wrong and is ready for it.
+We expect things to go wrong and are ready for it.

 ## Use-cases and limitations